cerniello/Human-Instance-Segmentation/README.md

 python run_OSVOS_pretrained.py --seq_name=pID7 --epochs=200 --output_folder="results" --batch_size=2
 ```

 The algorithm will run with Cuda, if possible.
-An highly number of epochs is suggested.
+An high number of epochs is suggested.

 For further explanations run it with --help.